Acts Chapter Fifteen

 Acts 15:36

-Some time later Paul said to Barnabas, 'Let us go back and visit the brothers in all the towns where we preached the word of the Lord and see how they are doing.'
+After some time, Sha'ul said to Bar-Nabba, "Let's go back and visit the brothers in all the towns where we proclaimed the message about the Lord, and see how they're doing."

 After preaching/teaching in Antioch, it is decided that Paul and Barnabas will go and check on the groups of believers in the towns where they preached before.
 This is important in that they did not just leave new believers alone to figure things out on their own.
 They were going to disciple them, where it was needed, to help them to grow in their faith.
 This follows the pattern of what Jesus did with the apostles and it is the same pattern that we should follow today.